nextapps-de/flexsearch/doc/document-search.md

 }]);
 ```

-You can perform a search through the same field with different queries.

-> When passing field-specific options you need to provide the full configuration for each field.
-They get not inherited like the document descriptor.

 ### Complex Documents

 You need to follow 2 rules for your documents:

-1. The document cannot start with an Array at the root index.
+1. The document cannot start with an Array __at the root__.
 This will introduce sequential data and isn't supported yet.
 See below for a workaround for such data.

 ```js
 [ // <-- not allowed as document start!